SonQBChau/sonqbchau.github.io/_posts/2023-01-29-install-windows-steam-deck.md

 Further details described [remove Ubuntu in boot menu](https://askubuntu.com/questions/63610/how-do-i-remove-ubuntu-in-the-bios-boot-menu-uefi)

-That is.
 I hope that this guide has provided you with the necessary information to install either Windows 11 or Ubuntu on your Steam Deck.